-Under presiding officer and Legislative Council policy, a legislative employee must immediately report an injury to the employee's immediate supervisor and to the Clerk or the Secretary, as applicable.
-The Clerk or the Secretary, as applicable, shall immediately notify the executive director's office of the injury and take the appropriate steps to arrange for medical attention as needed.
-The injured employee and the Clerk or Secretary, as applicable, must file a report of injury with the executive director's office, on forms provided by the executive director's office, within 24 hours of the injury.
+Under presiding officer and Legislative Council policy, a legislative employee must immediately report an injury to the committee chairs and the LIO manager.
+The LIO manager shall immediately notify the executive director's office of the injury and take the appropriate steps to arrange for medical attention as needed.
+The injured employee and the LIO manager must file a report of injury with the executive director's office, on forms provided by the executive director's office, within 24 hours of the injury.
 A failure to file the required reports is grounds for disciplinary action as provided in this handbook.

 In order to provide for early intervention for all state employees who are injured in the workplace and to reasonably control workers' compensation costs, the State of Maine has contracted with certain medical care providers for workplace injury management.
 Injured employees will be directed to the contracted medical care providers for initial examination and treatment.
 An injured employee may not refuse initial examination by a medical care provider to whom the injured employee is directed.
 An employee's primary care physician will ordinarily not be the employee's initial medical care provider for work-related injuries, although an injured employee is not required to continue using a medical care provider contracted by the State after the first 10 days of treatment.
-If an employee intends to change medical care provider to the executive director's office.
+If an employee intends to change medical care providers, the employee must provide the name of the new medical care provider to the executive director's office.

 Upon a notification of a workplace injury, the executive director's office will arrange for an appointment with an appropriate medical care provider.
-The medical care provider is responsible for directing the care of the injured employee and will work closely with physicians and other appropriate service providers if the initial examination indicates that additional medical care is necessary.
+The medical care provider is responsible for directing the care of the injured employee, and will work closely with physicians and other appropriate service providers if the initial examination indicates that additional medical care is necessary.
 The executive director's office is responsible for coordinating all workers' compensation claims arising from or in connection with the legislative workplace and for maintaining records of each claim.